squidarth/squidarth.github.io/_posts/2018-08-01-congestion-red.md

 In my [last](http://www.squidarth.com/rc/programming/networking/2018/07/18/intro-congestion.html) [couple](http://www.squidarth.com/rc/programming/networking/2018/08/01/congestion-cubic.html) posts on TCP congestion control, I discussed strategies that TCP senders can use to handle congestion and figure out the optimal rate at which to send packets.

-In this post, I'm going to change tacks and talk about strategies that *routers* can use to prevent congestion.
+In this post, I'm going to change it up and talk about strategies that *routers* can use to prevent congestion.
 Specifically, I'm going to focusing on an algorithm called Random Early Detection (RED).